parasomni/mrrobot-chatroom/README.md

 # mrrobot-chatroom
-Chatroom from the famous Mr.Robot TV show.
+A recreation of the chat room Darlene uses to connect to the dark army.

 # Setup

-## 1.Download files
+## 1. Download files

 `git clone https://github.com/rysecx/mrrobot-chatroom && cd mrrobot-chatroom`

-## 2.Server setup
+## 2. Server setup

 At first you have to change the server ip address and port to your destinations.
 Then you can setup the server by running the following code: